Netcentric/accesscontroltool/docs/Configuration.md

 ## Configuration of ACEs

-The configurations are done per principal (given through its name) followed by indented settings for each ACE.
-Currently only principal names are supported which are equal to one of the created group ids.
+The configurations are done per authorizableId (yaml key) followed by indented settings for each ACE.
+In the content ACEs, the user is referenced using its principal name, the mapping from configuration-provided authorizableId to principal name is performed by AC Tool (usually they are just equal, but when using `externalId` they differ).

 This data includes